orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 [SINCE Orbeon Forms 2016.2]

-When `pdf` is specified, the PDF binary is sent with a `Content-Type` set to `application/pdf`.
+When `content = "pdf"` is specified, the PDF binary is sent with a `Content-Type` set to `application/pdf`.

 ## Sending a TIFF binary

 [SINCE Orbeon Forms 2016.2]

-When `tiff` is specified, the TIFF binary is sent with a `Content-Type` set to `image/tiff`.
+When `content = "tiff"` is specified, the TIFF binary is sent with a `Content-Type` set to `image/tiff`.

 ## Sending a PDF URL

-When `pdf-url` is specified, the XML document sent has the following format:
+When `content = "pdf-url"` is specified, the XML document sent has the following format:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>